tdahlstrom/ProteinProject/README.md

 # ProteinProject
-Tools used for accessing data in Gromacs data files.
+Software used for accessing data in Gromacs data files.

+Scripts are used for automating simulations in Gromacs.